srazmjo/Workshop1/project2.md

 #### A 3-D plot representing population of Komo-Mondah
 This 3-D plot shows the population distribution over Komo-Mondah subdivision.
-The striking data shows that the population distribution on Libreville which is located in the heart of Komo-Mondah is extremely high compared to population distribution on other parts of Komo-Mondah.
+The striking data shows that the error of our model for population distribution on Libreville which is located in the heart of Komo-Mondah is extremely high compared to population distribution on other parts of Komo-Mondah.
 This kind of result was expected given our knowledge of Libreville being the capital and and a trade center in Gabon.

 ![](project2_part2_Mondah_3d_plot.PNG)